Give your colleagues access to contract data

 Access provides insight and ensures that important knowledge reaches the right people

-In order to make the right decisions, it’s important to understand the contractual basis of your company’s obligations.
+In order to make the right decisions, it’s essential to have insight into the contractual basis of your organisation’s obligations In order to make the right decisions, it’s essential to have insight into the contractual basis of your organisation’s obligations.
 When knowledge and insight is only available to one key person the risk of making wrong decisions that can affect your bottom line and reputation increases.

 For example, you are responsible for your procurement contracts and are in charge of identifying needs, negotiating and contracting.
 You know the duration of the contract, whether it’s index-linked, when it’s due for renegotiation and who the supplier’s contact person is – but are there times when this knowledge can create value for someone other than you?